 Before the Invite

 Lushly, a quarter of London is covered by private gardens, and with further 15 percent of public parks, the capital is Europe's greenest city by a mile, while being the third leafiest globally by similar size.
-Comparably, small gardens feature far denser vegetation en masse than large ones, although already reaching an equal amount of hard surfaces to permeable land, detracting from their potential to revive wildlife and rebalance our ecology.
-From Westminster's and Chelsea's tiny garden plots to Barnet's and Bromley's huge ones, we strive to connect our clients with their natural scenery, whatever the impetus to transform an outdoor space may be.
+Comparably, small town gardens feature denser vegetation en masse than large ones, although already reaching an equal amount of hard surfaces to permeable land, detracting from their potential to revive wildlife and rebalance our ecology.
+From Westminster's and Chelsea's tiny garden plots to Barnet's and Bromley's huge ones, we strive to connect our clients with natural sceneries, whatever the impetus to transform the space, as a multidisciplinary garden design practice.

 Countless of our London clients are construction savvy, as so many properties in the capital are continually developed below and above ground.
 Yet, when cosily renovated homes impel the transformation of their outdoor counterparts to match exemplary models, many owners reach a rather impassable uncharted territory.
 Apprehension dissolved and landscaping conundrums demystified, we all cluster together to form a dynamic nucleus of client, designer and building team, if only for a short yet exhilarating while.
 Garden design amalgamates every aspect of the natural world, visual aesthetics, social interaction and constructional engineering, immersing each new client with a truly captivating design process of regenerating an underutilised garden.